Posts

 The steel grades of oil tubing are H40, J55, N80, L80, C90, T95, P110.

 L80 is divided into L80-1, L80-9Cr and L80-13Cr.
 Their mechanical properties and delivery status are the same.
-Differences in use, production difficulty, and price, L80-1 for the general type, L80- 9Cr and L80-13Cr are high corrosion resistance tubing, production difficulty, expensive, and usually used in heavy corrosion wells.
+Differences in use, production difficulty, and price: L80-1 is for the general type, L80- 9Cr and L80-13Cr are high corrosion resistance tubing, production difficulty, and are expensive and usually used in heavy corrosion wells.

 C90 and T95 are divided into 1 and 2 types, namely C90-1, C90-2 and T95-1, T95-2.